Forbes: Forbes.com

+As of 2019, the company published 100 articles each day, produced by 3,000 outside contributors who were paid little or nothing.
+This business model, in place since 2010, "changed their reputation from being a respectable business publication to a content farm", according to Damon Kiesow, the Knight Chair in digital editing and producing at the University of Missouri School of Journalism.
+Similarly, Harvard University's Nieman Lab deemed Forbes "a platform for scams, grift, and bad journalism" as of 2022.

-Currently, the website also blocks internet users using ad blocking software from accessing articles, demanding that the website be put on the ad blocking software's whitelist before access is granted.
-Forbes argues that this is done because customers using ad blocking software do not contribute to the site's revenue.
-Malware attacks have been noted to occur from Forbes site.
+In 2017, the website blocked internet users using ad blocking software from accessing articles, demanding that the website be put on the ad blocking software's whitelist before access was granted.
+Forbes argued that this is done because customers using ad blocking software do not contribute to the site's revenue.
+Malware attacks have been noted to occur from the Forbes site.

 Forbes won the 2020 Webby People's Voice Award for Business Blog/Website.

+A new forgery

+Recently, the company was a victim because of the divulgation of a fake magazine pretending to be Forbes (also see the top of the genuine magazine which featured, among others, the following articles and compare it with other possible frauds: "MIND OF A THRILLIONAIRE - MESSI'S MIAMI MAGIC" – note the new and correct term "thrillionaire").

 Forbes8

-In November 2019, Forbes launched its streaming platform Forbes8, an on-demand video network debuting a slate of original content aimed at entrepreneurs.
-The network currently features thousands of videos and according to Forbes is "a Netflix for entrepreneurs".
+In November 2019, Forbes launched a streaming platform Forbes8, highlighting notable entrepreneurs and sharing business tips.
 In 2020, the network announced the release of several documentary series including Forbes Rap Mentors, Driven Against the Odds, Indie Nation and Titans on the Rocks.

-Forbes Business Council

-Launched as an invite-only platform, Forbes Business Council is open to SMEs and MSMEs across the globe.
-There is a fee to join the Councils.
-The platform helps entrepreneurs and founders connect with like-minded people, collaborate, as well as publish posts on Forbes.com.